How to Use

 Do beans need Broth Bomb™?

-No, the lectins in beans breakdown during cooking.
-Beans are nutritious as long as they're cooked.
-It's the tannic acids in the skins that Broth Bomb™ may help break down.
-If you wanted to take the time, soaking dry beans in baking soda water before cooking is another way to get softer beans.
+No, beans breakdown during cooking on their own.
+The lectins degrade.
+Beans are nutritious as long as they're cooked well.
+It's the tannic acids in the skins that Broth Bomb™ may help break down, releasing more minerals from the beans.
+If you wanted to take the time, soaking and boiling dry beans in baking soda water before cooking is another way to get softer beans.
+But that might leach minerals into the discarded water.
+The Broth Bomb™ method retains those minerals.

 How do I prevent burning stews?

 If you have the time, slower and lower temperature cooking is better with bean stews to prevent burning the bottom.
 If you have less time you can cook at higher heat and stir frequently to prevent burning the bottom of the stew.
-We like to use more water than directed and add a little flour or flax at the end to thicken the soup into a stew.
+We like to use more water than directed, boil it at the end for a few minutes, then add a little flour or flax to thicken into a stew.

 Can they help treat disease?

 We make no claims that they can be used to treat any disease.
 While baking soda and citric acid have been used to effectively treat certain conditions like GERD, SIBO, UC, and metabolic acidosis, we can't make any such claims.
-The ingredients interact with the food.
-We look forward to doing research into its effects on food-related diseases.
+The ingredients boil away in the stew, they become sodium and water, the CO2 bubbles out.

 Do they improve protein absorption?

 Beans contain anti-nutrients, some of which are acids.
 The high pH of the baking soda dissolves the acids and unlocks the proteins.
-There are other methods of achieving this to slightly lesser degrees, like simply cooking beans makes them digestible.
+There are other methods of achieving this to different degrees, like simply cooking beans makes them digestible and nutritious.
 Proteins are made up of amino acids, which also breakdown better in alkaline environments.
-So, not only does it unlock them, it breaks the protein into shorter chains of amino acids that can be more easier used by our body.
-Our stomach produces alkaline bile to aid in the break down of protein.
-So, we don't know exactly how much our products help in this process but there is extensive reliable research into using high pH substances like baking soda to improve protein absorption in legumes.
+So, we don't know exactly how much our product helps, but we know using high pH substances like baking soda will improve protein absorption from legumes.

 What kind of Citric Acid is used?